cabrerahector/wordpress-popular-posts/readme.txt

 4. WordPress Popular Posts Stats panel.

 == Changelog ==
-= 3.0.4 =
+= 3.1.0 =
+* Fixes invalid HTML title/alt attributes caused by encoding issues.
+* Fixes issue with jQuery not loading properly under certain circumstances.
+* Fixes issue with custom excerpts not showing up.
+* Fixes undefined notices and removes an unused variable from widget_update().
+* Fixes wrong variable reference in __image_resize().
-* Adds charset ti mb_substr when truncating excerpt.
+* Adds charset to mb_substr when truncating excerpt.
 * Sets default logging level to 1 (Everyone).
 * Renders the category link with cat-id-[ID] CSS class.
-* Fixes undefined notices and removes an unused variable from widget_update().
 * Replaces getimagesize() with exif_imagetype().
-* Fixes wrong variable reference in __image_resize().
 * Adds notice to move/copy wpp.css stylesheet into theme's directory to keep custom CSS styles across updates.
-* Fixes issue with jQuery not loading properly under certain circumstances.
-* Fixes issue with custom excerpts not showing up.
+* Thumbail generation process has been refactored for efficiency.
+* Thumbnails are now stored in a custom folder under Uploads.
 * Drops support on Japanese language since the translations were outdated.
-* Other minor changes.

 = 3.0.3 =
 * Fixes widget not saving 'freshness' setting.